 You authenticate users that are accessing any service exposed on an Anthos Service Mesh ingress gateway by using Identity-Aware Proxy (IAP).
 IAP can authenticate users that are logging in from a browser, integrate with custom identity providers, and issue a short-lived JWT token or an RCToken that can then be used to grant access at the Ingress gateway or a downstream service (by using a side-car).
 For more information, see Integrating IAP with Anthos Service Mesh.

 You can integrate your existing Identity Provider with Anthos Service Mesh to provide browser-based end-user authentication and access control to your deployed workloads.
 For more information, see Configuring Anthos Service Mesh user authentication.

 Anthos Service Mesh ensures that access logs and metrics are available in Google Cloud's operations suite, and provides an integrated dashboard to understand access patterns for a service or workload based on this data.
 You can also choose to configure a private destination.
 Anthos Service Mesh lets you reduce noise in access logs by only logging successful accesses once in a configurable time window.
 Requests that are denied by a security policy or result in an error are always logged.
 This lets you significantly reduce the costs associated with ingesting, storing, and processing logs, without the loss of key security signals.

-All in-cluster control plane components and proxies use FIPS 140-2 validated encryption modules.
+All in-cluster control plane components and proxies on x86 architecture use FIPS 140-2 validated encryption modules.